awesomemotive/wp101plugin/readme.txt

 * First version!

 == Upgrade Notice ==

+= 3.3 =
+* The WP101 Plugin now includes videos for the Jetpack plugin, provided that plugin is installed.

 = 3.2.2 =
 * Minor changes to description verbiage and fixed a tiny typo.